 - Use a laptop computer to type notes (if typing is an option).

-- Use a tape/digital recorder with the instructor’s permission.
+- Use a recorder with the instructor’s permission.

 - Access the course materials and notes on the classroom management systems.